sunyuding/cloud-university/README.md

     watch the discrete mathematics videos to get the background knowledge.

 ## Data Structures
+You should study up on as many data structures as possible.
+Data structures most frequently used are arrays, linked lists, stacks, queues, hashsets, hashmaps, hash tables, dictionaries, trees and binary trees.
+You should know the data structure inside out, and what algorithms tend to go along with each data structure.
 - ### Arrays
     - Implement an automatically resizing vector.
     - [ ] Description: